GenetH/setghub_devops_learning/MERN_STACK/mernserver_doc.md

  **Configure Proxy in `package.json` (client)**

    Next, I configured a proxy to ensure that API calls made from the frontend will be forwarded to the backend without needing to include the full URL.

-  Here’s how I did it:

 1. I navigated to the **client** directory: